 Building bike lanes is just part of the solution to the complex puzzle that is pedestrian and bicyclist safety.
 Such lanes give cyclists the real estate they need to theoretically stay out of the path of oncoming automobiles but drivers ultimately hold the lion’s share of responsibility.
 Crash investigation statistics show that operators are at fault in the majority of bicycle accidents in San Jose.
 Most such collisions involve speeding, distracted, or reckless driving, and failure to yield to cyclists (especially at intersections.

 It’s not enough to simply have the dedicated bike lanes available.
 San Jose needs to educate drivers and—when necessary—enforce existing traffic laws with a vengeance.
 Public education (and the threat of criminal prosecution) goes a long way toward making drivers think twice before fiddling with their phones or pressing that accelerator just a little lower.
 Our San Jose personal injury lawyers see way too many serious injury traffic accidents where motorists are distracted or using their cellphones while driving.

 Only together will public investment, public awareness, and common courtesy can help San Jose reach its goal of increasing safe trips for two-wheel commuters.

 Help When You Need It

-Sally Morin Law has been helping seriously injured individuals get the financial compensation they deserve and put their lives back together after bicycle accidents in San Jose for over a decade.
-If you need legal help, call the San Jose bicycle accident lawyers at Sally Morin Law today. get a FREE online case evaluation to quickly see if we can help.
+Sally Morin Personal Injury Lawyers has been helping seriously injured individuals get the financial compensation they deserve and put their lives back together after bicycle accidents in San Jose for over a decade.
+If you need legal help, call the San Jose bicycle accident lawyers at Sally Morin Personal Injury Lawyers today. get a FREE online case evaluation to quickly see if we can help.